59th Kanagawa Prefectural Art Exhibition

 April 2012: Enrolled in the Design Department of Tokyo University of the Arts

-March 2018: Graduated from the Tokyo University of the Arts Graduate School of Fine Arts, Department of Design, Space and Design Lab
+March 2018: Graduated from the Tokyo University of the Arts Graduate School of Fine Arts, Department of Design, Space and Design Laboratory

-April 2018: Part-time lecturer at Chiba University, Department of Integrated Engineering, Design Course
+April 2018: Part-time lecturer at Chiba University, Faculty of Engineering, Department of Integrated Engineering, Design Course

 [Awards]